ricardodpcosta/CFDLab/README.md

 ## License

-This project is licensed under the MIT License — see the `LICENSE.md` file for details.
+This project is licensed under the MIT License with Author Credit and Citation Requirement — see the `LICENSE.md` file for details.

 ---